jpdfri/rpitor/README.md

 	> cd raspbian-ua-netinst

-	> ./clean.sh
+* Download and use the _setup-image.sh_ script from this repo to create a customized _installer-config.txt_ file
+	> bash setup-image.sh _Pi-hostname_ _root-password_

+If you don't pass any argument, the script will choose some for you

+* Proceed with building the base image
 	> ./build.sh

 	> ./buildroot.sh (as root, e.g. with sudo)

 * Copy the resulting _img_ file to your SD card with e.g. _dd_

-* Use the _setup-image.sh_ script from this repo to create a customized _installer-config.txt_ file
-	> bash setup-image.sh _Pi-hostname_ _root-password_

-If you don't pass any argument, the script will choose some for you

-* Mount your SD card and copy the resulting _installer-config.txt_ alongside _config.txt_
 * Boot up your Raspberry Pi 2, let it go through the initial setup.
 Once you can SSH into it, clone the rpitor repo to the Raspberry Pi
 	> git clone https://github.com/DFRI/rpitor.git